National WWI Museum and Memorial, Kansas City (must see)

 - Don't miss grabbing lunch in the Over There Café, where you can eat like a soldier, with decor that features flags and music from the time.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Kansas City.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 National WWI Museum and Memorial on Map